Difference Between Gophers, Moles, and Voles

 Vole Tunnels

 Voles, like moles, do have a tunnel system, although not as deep.
-These shallow surface tunnels, or “runways” have the appearance of trails of dead grass about 1-2 inches wide, or ditches of bare soil about 1/2 inch deep.
-They are a result of voles consuming blades and stems of grass, as well as numerous traveling back and forth over the same path.
+These shallow surface tunnels, or “runways,” have the appearance of trails of dead grass about 1 to 2 inches wide or ditches of bare soil about 1/2 inch deep.
+They are a result of voles consuming blades and stems of grass and traveling back and forth over the same path.

 Signs of Damage